shaovoon/video_encoder_for_ogl_dx/README.md

 * Obj loader
 * Zlib

 All the OpenGL Renderer required libraries are included in the repository.
-The focus is on _Video Encoder_.
+This is a header only video encoder for Windows.
+You absolutely do not need the included OpenGL framework to use it.
+The OpenGL framework is to show you on how to integrate it with your OpenGL framework.
+All the video encoder needs from your side is a image buffer (to read from) and a few windows synchronization primitives.
+The focus of this README is on _Video Encoder_.

 ## Introduction